maxbrzr/hyper-har/README.md

 ## Reproduce the paper

-This is the camera-ready configuration: 3-second windows, 50% overlap during classifier training, no overlap during adaptation, 100 episodes per support size, and support sizes 0–16.
+This is the paper configuration: 3-second windows, 50% overlap during classifier training, no overlap during adaptation, 100 episodes per support size, and support sizes 0–16.
 A full run trains one TinierHAR model per LOSO fold on all four datasets and is therefore computationally expensive.